shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 .. code-block:: yaml

-  publish_cam: port nunber to use for video frame publishing
+  publish_cam: port nunber to use for image frame publishing
   publish_log: port number to use for log publishing
   camwatcher: connection string to the camwatcher control port